 To be fair to my peers, I knew less geography than basically everyone growing up.
 My knowledge was so comically limited that one of my very good high school friends once modified a map of the U.S. which she called “States of Confusion” as a gift for me.
-She’d relabeled the states with names such as Cuba or the State of Denial.)
-It’s still embarrassing how little geography I know.
-I’ve learned more geography in the last year of being a parent than I did in my 2 decades of education.
+She’d relabeled the states with names such as Cuba or the State of Denial.
+Homeschooling has really remedied my lack of geography knowledge.
+I’ve learned more geography in the last 5 years than I did in my 2 decades of education.

 Click here for more Social Science activities for kids.

 Here are some hands-on geography related activities that I have created to do with my kids.